isar/isar/docs/docs/queries.md

 - Find distinct first names in contacts
 - Delete all contacts that don't have the last name defined

-Because queries are executed on the database, and not in Dart, they're really fast.
+Because queries are executed on the database and not in Dart, they're really fast.
 When you cleverly use indexes, you can improve the query performance even further.
 In the following, you'll learn how to write queries and how you can make them as fast as possible.

 There are two different methods of filtering your records: Filters and where clauses.
 We'll start by taking a look at how filters work.